google/googletest/googletest/docs/advanced.md

 Now, when `RUN_ALL_TESTS()` is called, it first calls the `SetUp()` method of each environment object, then runs the tests if none of the environments reported fatal failures and `GTEST_SKIP()` was not called. `RUN_ALL_TESTS()` always calls `TearDown()` with each environment object, regardless of whether or not the tests were run.

 It's OK to register multiple environment objects.
-In this case, their `SetUp()` will be called in the order they are registered, and their `TearDown()` will be called in the reverse order.
+In this suite, their `SetUp()` will be called in the order they are registered, and their `TearDown()` will be called in the reverse order.